-In this assignment you will have to value a business on a retail strip.
+In the sample assignment, you have to value a business on a retail strip in Sydney.

 To do this, you'll need to:

-A good place to begin searching is in the Library catalogue.
-Use the Library catalogue to find books and journal articles on your topic.
+You can supplement the data you find in Pricefinder with literature from the Library catalogue.
+The Library catalogue will find books and journal articles on your topic.

 Example: